DavidFalcon/kafka_go/README.md

 ## Go build

-Just run command
+run

 ```
 make all
 ```
-After it consumer and producer will be builded
+After it, consumer and producer will be build

 ## Go run
 ### Producer
+run
 ```
 ./producer
 ```
 ### Consumer
+run
 ```
 ./consumer
 ```
 They both can handle input parameters, -f `config_file` and -t `topic`, by default `config_file`=./basic_config.cfg, `topic`=source

+## Limitations

+Docker-compose runs under limits CPU = 2, RAM = 500Mb
+Consumer and Producer use by 1 thread - main.
+Consumer allocate array of stings with size 50000000

 ## Architecture
 ### Producer
-The producer generates random strings in CVS format using `utils` and inserts them into two partitions in parallel.
-Added additional thread for data insertion
+The producer generates random strings in CVS format using `utils` and inserts them

 ### Consumer
-The consumer reads data from two partitions into one data array in two streams, splitting it in half to avoid blocking for writing.
-There is also parsing of CVS lines for further sorting.
-Then the sorting by one field goes sequentially and the original string is saved, but in the sorted order.
+The consumer reads data from the topic source into one data array

+## Better architecture

 ## Points to improve
  * Attach threads to cores to avoid cache miss
  * Use `hugepages`(linux) for direct allocating memory for consumer
- * We can use  Map Reduce approach for sorting date between nodes
+ * We can use  Map Reduce approach for sorting data between nodes

 ## Time
+Each application print time after completion
-In my virtual machine producer takes about 25 minutes, consumer obtains all data in 30 minutes and then sort and push in 50 minutes
+In my virtual machine producer takes about 25 minutes, the consumer obtains all data in 30 minutes and then sort and push in 50 minutes